grafxflow/tic-tac-toe-laravel/README.md

 ## Setup

-> NOTE: Make sure DOCKER is installed and running first.
+> NOTE: Make sure DOCKER is installed and running first, plus add the reverb settings have been added to the **.env**.

 First install all the dependencies.
 ```